thomasp85/shinyFiles/revdep/cran.md

-This is a small patch release to keep the package current with shiny

 ## revdepcheck results

 We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages